metacpan/metacpan-cpan-extracted/distros/G/Giblog/README.md

 Giblog have the following features.

 * Build Website and Blog.
-* Linux, Mac OS, Windows Support.
-(In Windows, recommend installation of msys2)
+* Linux, Mac OS Support.
+In Windows, need WSL2 or msys2.
 * Responsive web site support.
 Default CSS is setup for PC and Smart phone.
 * Header, Hooter and Side bar support
 * You can customize Top and Bottom section of content.